Syntax Document

 Variables

-var foo = 1 // v: Declares variable foo and assigns a value; foo's type is automatically inferred as int
+var foo = 1 // v declare variable foo and assign value, foo type is automatically inferred as int

-var foo = 1 // x: Redeclaring a variable in the same scope is not allowed
+var foo = 1 // x duplicate variable declaration not allowed in the same scope

 if (true) {

-var foo = 2 // v: Redeclaration is allowed in a different scope
+var foo = 2 // v duplicate declaration allowed in different scopes

 }